Big names, not so big crowd: Brazil held by Senegal in Singapore friendly

 But in recent times, romanticism has faded into reality, and the Selecao’s star has dimmed ever so slightly.

-On Thursday (Oct 10), the Brazilians notched an unfamiliar result in familiar surroundings as they drew 1-1 with Senegal in an international friendly at the Singapore Sports Hub.
+On Thursday (Oct 10), the Brazilians notched an unfamiliar result in familiar surroundings as they drew 1-1 with Senegal in an international friendly at the Singapore National Stadium.

-Yet in spite of having won twice in as many visits to Singapore, it wasn’t just the result that was the most striking.
+Yet despite having won twice in as many visits to Singapore, it wasn’t just the result that was the most striking.

 Rather, it was the empty seats.